Skip to main content

 The United States regularly reports hate crime data to ODIHR.
 The United States publishes hate crime data annually.

-Following a 2021 review by the Federal Bureau of Investigation (FBI), hate crimes were included in the top-level category of priorities (Band 1 National Threat Priority), resulting in an increase in resources allocated to tackle hate crime.
-By collaborating with the national Hate Crime Coalition, the FBI consults closely with civil society organizations (CSOs), including to develop and update the FBI Hate Crime Data Collection Guidelines and Training Manual.
-During an update of the Guidelines, the Department of Justice invited comments from the public and held two virtual consultations with CSOs.
+Following a 2021 review by the Federal Bureau of Investigation (FBI), hate crimes were included in the top-level category of priorities (Band 1 National Threat Priority), resulting in an increase in resources allocated to tackle hate crimes.
+By collaborating with the national Hate Crime Coalition, the FBI consults closely with civil society organizations (CSOs), including to develop and update the FBI Hate Crime Data Collection Guidelines and Training.

 Hate crime data collection in the United States

-Support for hate crime victims in the United States
+Hate crime victim support in the United States

 SELECT YEAR